 Podium's Physical Sky settings will produce the most realistic renders.
-The physical sky simulates a clear sky reason, we kept the first physical sky, which is still useful for daytime renderings when a purer shade of blue is desired.
+The physical sky simulates a clear sky based on the date and time set in SketchUp.
+Using physical sky 1 & 2 will expose your scene with the appropriate

 Podium Physical Sky 2